Breech Baby – Causes, Risks, and Turning

 - Abrupt stops that torque the torso

-- Carrying or supporting a toddler on the hip or doing hip rotation causing activities over time
+- Carrying or supporting a toddler on the hip or doing hip rotation, causing activities over time

-Can You Feel If Your Baby Flip?
+Can You Feel If Your Baby Flips?

 Techniques to Turn a Breech Baby